Fabuloup/Weather-Bet/README.md

 Fill in the form on the right side of the site.
 You can only bet on future dates and you see the results for the dates before the current day.

+**Warning** : Be precise when fill in the location input like the exemple on the placeholder !

 Each win doubles your stake.

 If you are bankrupt, you must run `needAnotherChance()` in the js console of your browser.